Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Results

 Figure \ref{fig:thickness_coefficient_plot} presents statistical comparisons of retinal layer thickness, fluid volume, and HRF volume between NPDR and PDR groups.
 The analysis incorporates predicted segmentations from the two top-performing models, SwinUNETR and VM-UNet, alongside ground-truth segmentations for benchmarking.
 For each layer-sector pair, the GLM was applied to assess the relationship between DR diagnosis and thickness, accounting for potential confounders such as age, gender, and diabetes duration.
 A positive regression coefficient indicates increased thickness in the PDR group relative to NPDR.

-Ground-truth data reveals a significantly increased thickness in the SO sector of the OPL in PDR.
-Additionally, significant fluid accumulation and HRF presence were observed in the SO and NI sectors, respectively.
-Conversely, the ONL+IS layer demonstrated significantly greater thickness in the SI and NI sectors in the NPDR group.
-However, after applying FDR correction, none of these differences remained statistically significant.
-Both segmentation models exhibited coefficient distributions consistent with the ground truth, although no statistically significant layer-sector differences were observed.
+Ground-truth data reveal a significantly increased thickness in multiple sectors (TI, SO, NO, TO) of the RNFL in PDR.
+Additionally, significant fluid accumulation was observed in the NI and TO sectors, respectively.
+Conversely, multiple sectors in GCL+IPL (SI, II, TI) and OS (SI, II, SO, NO, IO, TO) layers demonstrated significantly greater thickness in the NPDR group.
+After applying FDR correction, thinning in the TI sector of GCL+IPL and multiple sectors (SO, NO, IO, TO) of OS remain significant in the PDR group.
+Both segmentation models exhibited coefficient distributions consistent in most regions with the ground truth, especially for the significant layer sectors after FDR correction.
 Quantitative results are shown in Supplementary Table \ref{tab:thickness_glm}

 Figure \ref{fig:etdrs_examples} presents four examples of thickness comparisons between NPDR and PDR groups using the ETDRS diagram described in Figure \ref{fig:etdrs}.
 Each example shows four regions that are reported with significant thickness differences in Figure \ref{fig:thickness_coefficient_plot}.
-Figures \ref{fig:etdrs1}–\ref{fig:etdrs4} correspond to cases of a 57-year-old male OD, a 54-year-old male OS, and a 59-year-old female OD and OS images, respectively.
+Figures \ref{fig:etdrs1}–\ref{fig:etdrs4} correspond to cases of a 54-year-old female OS, a 44-year-old male OS, a 57-year-old male OD and a 53-year-old male OD, respectively.
 Each pair of patients is matched by age, gender, and eye laterality.
 For each retinal region, the first row displays the En Face image overlaid with the corresponding layer thickness heatmap, while the second row presents the sector-wise quantitative average thickness.
 The En Face image is generated using each layer's maximum intensity projection (MIP).
-For fluid and HRF, the En Face projection is derived from the entire retinal body (from the ILM to the BM), with thickness representing the accumulated volume in $\mu m^3$.
-From these figures \ref{fig:etdrs1}–\ref{fig:etdrs4}, PDR exhibits a larger thickness than NPDR in nearly all OPL sectors.
-Conversely, the inner sectors of ONL+IS are significantly smaller for PDR.
-PDR has a larger and broader distribution of fluid and HRF accumulation in most sectors than NPDR.
+For fluid, the En Face projection is derived from the entire retinal body (from the ILM to the BM), with thickness representing the accumulated volume in $\mu m^3$.
+From these figures \ref{fig:etdrs1}–\ref{fig:etdrs4}, PDR exhibits a larger thickness than NPDR in most RNFL sectors.
+Conversely, the thickness of inner sectors of GCL+IPL and most sectors of OS is significantly smaller for PDR.
+PDR has a larger and broader distribution of fluid accumulation in most sectors than NPDR.
 The findings are consistent with previous results.

 We further investigated the association between retinal layer-sector thickness and visual acuity (VA), with results summarized in Figure \ref{fig:VA}.
 This analysis was conducted separately for NPDR and PDR groups, using the same GLM regression framework applied in Figure \ref{fig:VA}, adjusting for age, gender, and diabetes duration.
 Quantitative results are shown in Supplementary Tables \ref{tab:VA_NPDR} and \ref{tab:VA_PDR}